eddiewan/CourseraReproducibleResearch/README.md

 The files in the repository are as follows:

-- Reproducible research week 2.Rmd
+- PA1_template.Rmd
+This is the markup document (without figures)

+- PA1_template.md
-This is the markup document
+This is the markup document including figures

-- Reproducible research week 2.html
+- PA1_template.html
 This is the hmtl code of the markup document

 - activity.csv